friflo/Friflo.Json.Fliox/Engine/README.md

 - Adding, removing or updating a link does not cause [archetype fragmentation](https://www.flecs.dev/flecs/md_docs_2Relationships.html#fragmentation).
   In **flecs** every relationship between two entities creates an individual archetype only containing a single entity / component.
   So each relationship allocates ~ 1000 bytes required by the archetype stored in the heap.
 Only for a simple link.
-  The more significant performance penalty is the side effect for queries.
+  The more significant performance penalty is the side effect in queries.
 Many archetypes need to be iterated if they are query matches.

 - Changing an entity link does not cause a structural change.
 In **flecs** an new archetype needs to be created.